 A partner at Adams Auld LLC, he counsels clients on a variety of policy and political matters.
 His specializes in U.S. health care financing and federal budget policy.

-Clancy was born in Honolulu, Hawaii, grew up in Aurora, Colorado, and has spent more than three decades in and around the nation's capital.
+Clancy was born in Honolulu, Hawaii, grew up in Aurora, Colorado, and has spent more than two decades in and around the nation's capital.
 He and his wife have four children.

-Clancy serves on the boards of several educational nonprofits, including the Default Clock Committee, which educates the public in a neutral, factual way about the imminence of a catastrophic U.S. government bond default, and Opportunity Solutions Project, an organization that promotes human dignity and self-reliance through compassionate and common sense reforms of public welfare programs.
+Clancy serves on the boards of several educational nonprofits, including the Default Clock Committee, which educates the public in a neutral, factual way about the imminence of a catastrophic U.S. government bond default, and Opportunity Solutions Project, an affiliate of the Foundation for Government Accountability that promotes common sense reforms of public welfare programs.

 Clancy has a personal interest in what he dubs 'renewing the promise of American life' through reforms rooted in common sense and the universal principles of the American founding.
-He advocates a return to a strictly limited central government and the traditional American policy mix of 'balanced budgets, sound money, and no income tax.'
+He advocates a return to a strictly limited, constitutional government and the traditional American policy mix of 'balanced budgets, sound money, and no income tax.'
 He advocates the hard-money and small-government policies of Andrew Jackson, the full-dinner-pail economics of William McKinley, and the civil-rights and free-labor principles of Abraham Lincoln.